 With warm regards,

 This is one of the most important check-ins that you do as your new hires would have figured things out by now.
-They know whether or not they like the company, how much they fit into the culture, how are they transitioning into the new role and how valued they feel.
+They know whether or not they like the company, how much they fit into the culture, how they are transitioning into the new role, and how valued they feel.
 Ask them all.
 If possible, fix a 1-1 with them and understand their pain points and sweet spots.
 Studies say that by the first 60 days a new hire thinks of other opportunities if they do not see a clear career path in their current company, so it is very important to have this check-in to better your employee retention rates.

 How are you?
 It's been two months since you joined us.
 Happy two-month anniversary.
 I am sure you are more accustomed to your role and the team by now and have clarity on what is expected of you from the team.
 This is the time for you to discuss any concerns you have with the role or your team to us.
-We can quickly catchup this week to understand how your journey has been, please click on this <link> to book a slot with your HR partner.
+We can quickly catch up this week to understand how your journey has been, please click on this <link> to book a slot with your HR partner.